aaronsk7/guppy-methylation/README.md

 # guppy-methylation
-This repository contains scripts to perform epigenetic analysis of guppies propogated in different light conditions
+This repository contains scripts to perform epigenetic analysis of guppies propogated in different light conditions We will use EMseq to perform the methylation sequencing followed by analysis using biscuit and methyl kit.

 ## Test_data2
 This folder contains code for the data from a trial run of samples and controls to test the acurracy of the enzymatic methyl kit NEBNext